This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Prevent infection.
 Stay away from people who are sick.
 Wash your hands frequently and ask visitors to wash their hands.
 Ask family and friends not to visit if they are sick.
 Do not spend time in crowded places such as movie theaters, malls, or elevators.
 Ask your healthcare provider if you need vaccines.

 - Manage hair loss.
 Use mild shampoos if your hair begins to thin or fall out.
 Use a soft bristled brush to comb your hair.
 If you lose your hair, wash your scalp with moisturizing shampoos or conditioners.
 Apply lotion and massage your scalp after a shower.
 Use sunscreen, a hat, a scarf, or a wig to protect your scalp from the sun.
 Ask your healthcare provider where you can purchase a wig or hair piece.

 - Work with your healthcare provider to manage side effects.
 Always tell your healthcare provider if you have side effects.
-Take medicines as directed.
+Take medicines that manage side effects as directed.
 Ask your healthcare provider for more information on how to manage certain side effects.

 For more information and support: